Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Distributional Uncertainty

-In other words, the marginal distribution of $\frac{1}{\sqrt{n}} \sum_{i=1}^n \psi(D_i^n)$ is asymptotically Gaussian with asymptotic variance containing a scaling factor $\delta$. \end{lemma} The proof can be found in the Appendix, Section~\ref{sec:asymp_pert_model}.
-The reason we consider a triangular array of data sets is that we want both the sampling uncertainty and distributional uncertainty to be of the same order (see discussion above).
-As $n$ goes to infinity we thus have to consider distributional perturbations that go to zero.
-We believe that the proposed methodology is also useful in cases where the distributional perturbations have constant order, but a formal investigation of this setting is beyond the scope of this work.
+The proof can be found in the Appendix, Section~\ref{sec:asymp_pert_model}.
+The reason we consider a triangular array of data sets is that, motivated by the empirical example in Figure~\ref{fig:qqplots}, we consider a setting where the sampling uncertainty and distributional uncertainty are of the same order.